ember-learn/ember-blog/source/2021-10-23-the-ember-times-issue-166.md

 ## [Glimmer VM Tracking Video 📹](https://www.youtube.com/watch?v=BjKERSRpPeI)

-We've had some nice blog posts on the subject of tracking in Octane recently, but if you've been wondering about how tracking works in the ✨✨Glimmer VM✨✨ and you learn better by audio visual 🔊📼 methods you may want to check out the [video on YouTube](https://www.youtube.com/watch?v=BjKERSRpPeI) that [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) and [Chris Garrett (@pzuraq)](https://github.com/pzuraq) put out at the beginning of September on the subject.
+We've had some nice blog posts on the subject of tracking in Octane recently, but if you've been wondering about how tracking works in the ✨✨Glimmer VM✨✨ and you learn better by audio visual 🔊📼 methods, you may want to check out the [video on YouTube](https://www.youtube.com/watch?v=BjKERSRpPeI) that [Chris Krycho (@chriskrycho)](https://github.com/chriskrycho) and [Chris Garrett (@pzuraq)](https://github.com/pzuraq) put out at the beginning of September on the subject.

-It's a very nice opportunity to watch and listen to two of the framework contributors discuss the internals of tracking in the Glimmer VM - we hope they put out another one soon!
+It's a very nice opportunity to watch and listen to two framework contributors discuss the internals of tracking in the Glimmer VM - we hope they put out another one soon!

 ---